WWW0828/React-OMDB/README.md

 - Better appearance
     - After figuring out how does react work, I first started develop the features of the website, which leads to not having enough time to better its appearance.
     - The current website is designed simply, so I would like to make it more better and more friendly for the user.
-- User input format checking
+- User input format checking [done in 5/30]
     - For the current version, if a user type 'a' in year's textbox, there won't pop up any alert or error
     - But we know that year should be an integer, to better my app, I'd like to check the user input format before sending it to the API.